OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-056.md

 ## Psalm 56:7

-> Because of their wickedness, will there be an escape for them?
+> Because of their wickedness, is there a way of escape for them?
-> In anger make the peoples fall down, God!
+> In Your anger, bring the nations down, God!

 ---

 ## Psalm 56:8

-> You have taken account of my miseries;
+> You have noted my sufferings;
-> Put my tears in Your bottle.
+> Collect my tears in Your bottle.
-> Are they not in Your book?
+> Are they not recorded in Your book?

 ## Psalm 56:9

-> Then my enemies will turn back on the day when I call;
+> Then my foes will retreat on the day I call;
-> This I know, that God is for me.
+> This I know, that God is with me.

 ---

 ## Psalm 56:10

 > In God, whose word I praise,
-> In the Lord, whose word I praise,
+> In the Lord, whose message I honour,

 ## Psalm 56:11

-> In God I have put my trust, I shall not be afraid.
+> In God I have placed my trust, I shall not be afraid.
-> What can mankind do to me?
+> What can humanity do to me?

 ---

 ## Psalm 56:12

-> Your vows are binding upon me, God;
+> Your promises are binding upon me, God;
-> I will render thanksgiving offerings to You.
+> I will offer thanksgiving sacrifices to You.

 ## Psalm 56:13

-> For You have saved my soul from death,
+> For You have rescued my soul from death,
 > Indeed my feet from stumbling,
 > So that I may walk before God
-> In the light of the living.
+> In the brightness of life.